Snow has arrived for many parts of the country, and that means it's time to brush up on tips for safe winter driving, especially in snow.

 1. Check that your car is winter-ready

-Also, check the tread on your tires and make sure that they'll have enough traction to handle the new weather conditions.
+Don't forget to check the tread on your tires to make sure they'll have enough traction to handle the new weather conditions.
 It's really important to maintain the tires on your car.

 Roads covered with snowed are slick, so it takes more time to come to a safe and complete stop without sliding into the vehicle in front of you.
-Give yourself more time to stop by doubling your following distance.
+Reduce your speed, give yourself more time to stop, and double your following distance.
+Avoid using cruise control in snowy or icy conditions to give yourself more control.

 3. Don't stop and go too fast